-If you have to perform heavy manual labor, take frequent breaks, and stretch throughout the day.
+If you have to perform heavy manual labor, take frequent breaks and stretch throughout the day.

 If you are re-starting an exercise routine, start low and slow.
 See how your body adapts before increasing time or intensity.

-Try Osteopathic Manipulative Treatment (OMT)
+Try Osteopathic Manipulative Treatment (OMT) for Relief

-Osteopathic physicians (DOs) offer another form of treatment called osteopathic manipulative treatment (OMT).
-OMT is a hands-on treatment where DOs use their hands to examine the back and other parts of the body such as joints, tendons, ligaments, and muscles, for pain and restriction during motion that could signal an injury or impaired function.
-OMT can be helpful in relieving back pain as well as relieving discomfort and musculoskeletal abnormalities associated with a number of disorders including asthma, carpal tunnel syndrome, menstrual pain, sinus disorders, and migraines.
+"OMT is a hands-on treatment where DOs use their hands to examine the back and other parts of the body such as joints, tendons, ligaments, and muscles, for pain and restriction during motion that could signal an injury or impaired function," explains Dr. Nevins.